 “Through our partnership with O.C.
 Tanner and the creation of our Living Legends recognition platform, we have developed a tool box of materials that our operators can reach out and use to help and aid their efforts that they already have in place in their stores,” says Dodson.
 “To us, it serves as a trigger for recognition.
 Whether it’s an employee service milestone or an employee performance achievement, our stores have something that they can reach out and use to support all the great things they do in the store.”

 Dodson and his team of trainers rely on O.C.
 Tanner’s Carrot Culture team to keep them up to date on the latest best practices and information when it comes to recognition.

 “We’ve been involved in developing recognition in our company for many years, but it doesn’t mean we’re experts,” says Dodson.
 “Carrot Culture training really helps us to take our internal training to the next level.
 The training always focuses on the best, most recent information including new studies and best practices.
-And it’s at that point you know the results organizations are generating through smart recognition programs are not just ideas.
+And it’s at that point you know the results organisations are generating through smart recognition programmes are not just ideas.
 That’s exciting.”

 Paying attention to culture.
-Recognizing achievement.
+Recognising achievement.
 Celebrating like family.
 It’s an approach that has earned Texas Roadhouse greater levels of employee satisfaction and an impressive 30 percent reduction in turnover in its locations that use recognition most.